zarusz/SlimMessageBus/README.md

 # SlimMessageBus

-SlimMessageBus is a helper for .NET that helps achieve design patterns rquiring to pass messages in your application:
+SlimMessageBus is a helper for .NET that helps achieve design patterns requiring to pass messages in your application:
 * Domain Events

 ## Basic Example